Skip to content

 Research proves that nurses and nurse practitioners positively affect patient outcomes through the provision of high quality, accessible, and cost-effective care.
 By opening payment pathways for nursing care and coordination, nurses can expand and create new places and spaces to deliver health care to patients, making health care more accessible to all.

-reimbursement-three-color.jpgDirect-Reimbursement Nursing Model pilots will expand nursing practice and elevate the value of nursing through direct reimbursement for nursing care delivery, management, and coordination outcomes.
-Pilots will help establish a model of direct reimbursement for nursing services that bring care to the places patients are.
+reimbursement-three-color.jpgDirect-Reimbursement Nursing Model pilots expand nursing practice and elevate the value of nursing through direct reimbursement for nursing care delivery, management, and coordination outcomes.
+These pilots are establishing a model of direct reimbursement for nursing services that bring care to the places patients are.
 This includes clear accounting of nursing impact on outcomes, so that nurses' work and contributions are properly recognized.

 Explore the Direct Reimbursement Pilots